LiangYuxuan/action-generate-luacheckrc/README.md

 * `target-path`: Path to generated `.luacheckrc`.
 Defaults to `.luacheckrc`.
 * `header-path`: Path to `.luacheckrc` header, where you can put your own settings in.
 Defaults to `.luacheckrc_header`.
 * `ui-source-branch`: Branch of Gethe/wow-ui-source to checkout.
 Defaults to `live`.
-* `header-path`: Branch of Ketho/BlizzardInterfaceResources to checkout.
+* `interface-resources-branch`: Branch of Ketho/BlizzardInterfaceResources to checkout.
 Defaults to `mainline`.

 ## License
 The Unlicense